Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Turmeric has gained popularity over the past 30 years in the United States and other Western countries as a supplement and delicious spice.
 The US National Center of Biotechnology alone has over 6,000 studies on the benefits of turmeric and its active compound, curcumin, a powerful antioxidant.
 Turmeric has an incredible ability to lower inflammation and fight bacteria, viruses, and other pathogens.
 It is great for digestive issues and may support your liver and gallbladder function (11, 18, 19, 20).

 Turmeric is a popular staple in Indian cuisine and curry dishes.
 You may use it in your Asian-inspired dishes.
 You may use it as a spice or as a fresh root.
 Add it to your salads, smoothies, soups, and dips.
 For further liver and gallbladder support and anti-inflammatory benefits., I also recommend taking turmeric supplements daily.
-To learn about different ways to add turmeric into your diet, I recommend this article.
+To learn about different ways to add turmeric to your diet, I recommend this article.
 Don’t forget to try my Turmeric Fat Burning Coffee.

 bile flow